chili-publish/grafx-documentation/docs/CHILI-GraFx/users/scope/index.md

 When you are (only) an Environment Admin, you don't have access to the subscription level.

-The schema below shows the relation between the levels in a CHILI GraFx Subscription, to then explain the impact of permissions (roles) on these levels
+The schema below shows the relation between the levels in a CHILI GraFx Subscription, to then explain the impact of access on these levels

 ``` mermaid
 erDiagram